TRUSTED BY OVER 82,000 GROWING BUMPS

 • Avoid memory foam toppers, which retain heat.

-Midwives recommend keeping your room between 18–20°C, the sweet spot for sleep comfort and pregnancy wellbeing (Healthdirect Australia).
+Midwives recommend keeping your room between 18–20°C, the sweet spot for sleep comfort and pregnancy wellbeing.

 Pregnancy Pillows & Cooling Sleep Support